Phi Kappa (secondary): National expansion

-Due to its role in shaping and expanding the organization, Mu Theta earned the title "Mother Mu Theta" and is honored on the fraternity’s coat of arms.
+Due to its role in shaping and expanding the fraternity, Mu Theta earned the affectionate title "Mother Mu Theta."
+The Mu Theta chapter is honored by having its chapter letters prominently displayed on the fraternity’s coat of arms.

 Early governance and conventions

 In its early years, Phi Kappa operated under a mother chapter model, in which one chapter functioned as the national authority.
-From 1921 to 1924, Mu Theta served in this role, followed by Lambda chapter from 1924 to 1927.
-During this period, the I.K.A. (president) and K.A. (secretary) of the Mother Chapter also served as the Exalted Grand Master (national president) and Exalted Scribe (national secretary) of the national fraternity.
+From 1921 to 1924, Mu Theta served in this role, followed by Lambda chapter from 1924 to 1925.
+During this period, the officers of the mother chapter also acted as de facto national officers for the fraternity.
+C. Heath Cowart (founder of the Mu Theta chapter in 1919) also remained active with the national fraternity and held the title of "National I.K.A." until 1927.

 The fraternity’s first national gathering occurred in 1924, hosted by Mu Theta in Gulfport, Mississippi, with representatives from Lambda and Delta chapters in attendance.
-The second convention took place from December 26–28, 1925, in Birmingham, Alabama, hosted by Epsilon chapter and led by Lambda’s H. Jamin Gordon (Exalted Grand Master) and Winston Groom (Exalted Scribe).
-The third convention was held in Mobile, Alabama, from October 8–10, 1926, commemorating Lambda’s anniversary.
+Representatives from the different chapters convened for a second time from December 26–28, 1925, in Birmingham, Alabama with the Epsilon chapter serving as host.
+At this meeting, Lambda’s H. Jamin Gordon was elected Exalted Grand Master (national president) and Winston Groom, Exalted Scribe (national secretary).
+The third convention was held in Mobile, Alabama, from October 8–10, 1926, commemorating Lambda’s three-year anniversary.

-At the fourth national convention, held July 10–12, 1927, in Memphis, Tennessee, delegates voted to replace the Mother Chapter system with a new national body called the Executive Council.
-The council comprised all active chapters' Grand Masters and was led by three alumni members who were to be elected by all chapters.
+At the fourth national convention, held July 10–12, 1927, in Memphis, Tennessee, delegates created a new governing structure called the Executive Council.
+The council consisted of all active chapters' Grand Masters and was led by three alumni members elected by convention delegates.
 The first Executive Council officers were: